Hire the Top 2% of

 Matt P.

-Freelance PHP developer in Australia
+Vetted PHP developer in Australia (UTC+10)

 As a seasoned Senior Engineer with 15 years of diverse industry and technology experience, I bring a wealth of knowledge to any team.
 With expert level C++ as well as .NET in C#, my skillset also extends to the front-end with React/Redux proficiency.
 I am now seeking my next challenge, where I can leverage my technical dexterity to drive impactful results.